 Despite high mileage, James showing no signs of slowing down

-Is it a step in the right direction that the first rally following Sunday's tragic officer-involved shooting was in support of police?
-Is it a step in the right direction that the first rally following Sunday's tragic officer-involved shooting was in support of police?
 Cleveland Cavaliers forward LeBron James argues over a call with referee Tony Brothers during the second half of Game 4 of a second-round NBA basketball playoff series against the Toronto Raptors in Toronto, Sunday, May 7, 2017.
-James averaged 26 points per game as Cleveland took down Toronto to win last year's Eastern Conference Finals in six games.
+By IAN HARRISON, Associated Press TORONTO - In his playoff rematch with the Toronto Raptors, LeBron James proved even more lethal than last time.

 Add your comments below